theolivenbaum/resin/README.md

 #### Scanner

 After a good parsing we get back a list of terms.
-A term is a field and a token, e.g. "title:rambo".

 All that we know, as a search framework, is called "a lexicon".